-In this week’s Knights Do That episode, we speak with Cyndia Muñiz ’13EdD, director of HSI culture and partnerships at the University of Central Florida.
+In this week’s episode of UCF’s podcast, Knights Do That, we speak with Cyndia Muñiz ’13EdD, director of HSI culture and partnerships at the University of Central Florida.
 She shares how her work strengthens the sense of belonging for the Latino community, how UCF continues to uphold its HSI designation serving students, faculty and staff, and how her education as a first-generation student herself plays a role in her work.

 Produced by UCF, the podcast highlights students, faculty, staff, administrators and alumni who do incredible things on campus, in the community and around the globe.